frederic-perez/AmE-dictionary/dictionary.md

 __decals__
 __decommissioned__
 __decommits__
-__decry__ (decried; decrying) :five: _v_ Publicly denounce. _They decried human rights abuses._ _Ms.
+__decry__ (decried; decrying) :six: _v_ Publicly denounce. _They decried human rights abuses._ _Ms.
 Le Pen decried the family subsidies that immigrants receive just as native-born French people do._ _Democrats were decrying what they called a war on women._
 __deductibles__
 __default__ _v_
 __defect__ (defected) :two: _v_ Abandon one's country or cause in favour of an opposing one. _He defected to the Soviet Union after the war._ _Syn_ desert, go over to the enemy, change sides/loyalties/allegiances, turn traitor